How to Turn Allow Bluetooth Devices to find this PC On or Off in Windows 11

 Why is my PC Bluetooth not discoverable?

-Your PC might not be discoverable by other Bluetooth devices if the ‘Allow Bluetooth devices to find this PC’ setting is turned off.
+Your PC might remain hidden from other Bluetooth hardware if the 'Allow Bluetooth devices to find this PC' toggle sits in the off position.

 How to discover Bluetooth devices on PC?